Slacker Cats

-Slacker Cats is an American adult animated sitcom that aired on ABC Family on August 13, 2007.
-It was created using Adobe Flash.
+Slacker Cats is an American adult animated sitcom created by British writers Andy Riley and Kevin Cecil for ABC Family.
+The series premiered on August 13, 2007 and features the voice talents of comedians Harland Williams and Sinbad as slacker cats Buckley and Eddie who live in the fictional city of Wendell, California.
+The series is produced by Film Roman and Laika.
+Riley and Cecil served as executive producers for the series, along with animation director Seth Kearsley, who designed the characters.
+12 episodes were produced.

-When the show was first announced, due to an initial lack of information, and its presence on ABC Family, many outlets erroneously believed Slacker Cats was aimed towards children.
-However, in later advertising and in press kits issued to the media, it was clearly indicated that the show included a more adult tone and themes.
+When the show was first announced, despite an initial lack of information, and its presence on ABC Family, many outlets erroneously believed Slacker Cats was aimed towards kids, but in later advertising and in press kits issued to the media, it was clearly indicated that the show aims towards more of an adult tone and themes.
 The show's 10PM broadcast time further illustrated that its target was an adult audience.
 It was the fourth adult animated series produced by Disney, the other three being The PJs, which aired on Fox, Clerks: The Animated Series, which aired on ABC, and Clone High, which was a co-production of MTV, Teletoon and Nelvana, and is the only adult animated show from them at the time to not be produced at Touchstone Television, now known as ABC Signature.

-Slacker Cats was animated by Film Roman, the same company that animates The Simpsons and its movie and King of the Hill, and produced by Laika.
-It features the voice talents of comedians Harland Williams and Sinbad in the lead roles.
-It was created by Andy Riley and Kevin Cecil, who also served as executive producers along with animation director Seth Kearsley, who designed the characters.

 Slacker Cats was canceled on September 17, 2007, after six episodes.
-A second season premiered on the ABC Family website on January 19, 2009, and was released on iTunes and Xbox Live Marketplace.
+A second season premiered on the ABC Family website on December 19, 2008, and was released on iTunes and Xbox Live Marketplace.
 The second season was numbered as a continuation of the first season, episodes 7 through 12.

 Plot

-Slacker Cats is about two cats and their quotidian, strange and outrageous adventures.
-Main plots of the show revolve around Buckley and Eddie's schemes to escape the everyday monotony of being house cats by taking advantage of humans (as well as other cats) to freewheel themselves in the fictional city of Wendell, California.
+The series is about the adventures of Buckley and Eddie, respectively, as the slacker cats go on their quotidian, strange and outrageous lives.
+Most plots of the show revolve around Buckley and Eddie's schemes to escape the everyday monotony of being slacker cats by taking advantage of humans (as well as other cats) to freewheel themselves in the fictional city of Wendell, California.